GiuliaGronchi/portfolio/README.md

 # Data scientist
-Analytical-minded MSc in Statistical Physics and PhD in Geophysics, with a strong foundation in  data analytics, data visualization, Earth predictive numerical models.
+Analytical-minded MSc in Statistical Physics and PhD in Ocean Physics, with a strong foundation in  data analytics, data visualization, Earth predictive numerical models.
 Skilled in communicating data-driven research.
 Proficient in Python, SQL, PowerBI, Excel.

 ### Education
 - Ph.D., Ocean Physics and Dynamics | University of Bologna (_July 2024_)